Langkawi Gay Travel

 Langkawi bars are clustered in North Cenang Beach.
 The nightlife is quite tame, and consists of musical beach gatherings just past midnight.

 Right next to Thirstday is another small bar that puts chairs and candles out after dark.
 I sat here one night basking in the cool ocean breeze, sinking my feet into the cool sand.

 Other than some venues that may have the occasional scheduled party, nightlife is pretty non-existent south of Cenang walk.
-I strolled down here one night in search of some bars that were recommended to me, but I didn’t find anything special enough to tell you about.
-Your best bet is north Cenang Beach!
+I strolled down here one night in search of some other Langkawi bars that were recommended to me.
+But I didn’t find anything special enough to tell you about.
+Your best bet is North Cenang Beach!

 Langkawi Gay Travel Tips

 Langkawi is known for the plentiful duty-free shops on the island.
 Know that they exist along the beaches, not only in the airport and ferry terminal.
 If you’re staying in Cenang Beach, they are located south of Cenang Walk.